It’s quick and easy

 Decide which car finance option is right for you, from PCP or HP to taking out a personal loan

 Just tell us a little about you, your finances and what you’re looking for

 You’ll be able to sort car finance options by overall cost and the likelihood you’ll be accepted

 You generally have to be over 18 to get a car loan, and lenders will often have their own specific requirements.
 You can find out more by looking at their website or contacting them directly, by phone, email, or post.

 To apply for a loan you’ll need your address, contact details, details about your incomings, expenditures and employment.
 You’ll also need to mention how much you want to borrow, and for how long.

-A soft-search or soft-application is a way of finding out where you stand in terms of getting a loan without leaving a mark on your credit report.
-It’s a useful way of finding a loan you’ll be eligible for without harming your chances of being accepted.
+A soft-search or soft-application is a way of finding out where you stand in terms of getting a loan without leaving a footprint on your credit report.
+This is important because credit searches and applications can temporarily lower your credit score in some cases.
+Using a soft search is a way of finding a loan you’ll be eligible for without harming your credit score and your chances of being accepted.
 MoneySuperMarket’s loan Eligibility Checker uses a soft search.